RandyCyberNet/AWS-network-infrastructure-project/README.md

 ### DNS (Route 53)
 ![DNS Records](images/resources/DNSrecords.png)
 This screenshot shows the **Route 53 DNS records** used to connect AWS services to the custom domain.
-- Alias records are used to route the domain to **CloudFront** and supporting service endpoints (such as the ALB where applicable).
+- Alias records are used to route the domain to **CloudFront** and supporting service endpoints (such as the ALB).

 ---